Byron/benchmarksgame-cvs-mirror/bencher/readme.txt

 15.4) Use that property name in a make command

-   For example, for the kind of program called nbody substitute the value -lm -mfpmath=sse -msse3 into the make command set in the Makefile for programs with file extension gcc
+   For example, for the kind of program called nbody substitute the value -lm -mfpmath=sse -msse3 into the make command set in bencher/makefiles/my.*.Makefile for programs with file extension gcc

       STD_COPTS := -O3 -fomit-frame-pointer -march=native